Daily Digest Of Tech Policy News And Updates (April 15, 2021)

 Gautam Adani turns his sights on tech infrastructure

-After dominating in the physical infrastructure construction and management, Gautam Adani’s Adani Enterprises Ltd has turned its sights on becoming a big player in the technology infrastructure space.
+After dominating in the physical infrastructure space, Gautam Adani’s Adani Enterprises Ltd has turned its sights on becoming a big player in the technology infrastructure space.

 In February, AEL announced a joint-venture partnership with European firm EdgeConnex to create a full range of data center solutions and multiple data centres strategically located throughout India.
 And earlier this week, the group announced a partnership with Flipkart to strengthen the e-commerce players’ its supply chain operations.
 While Flipkart will lease a 5.34 lakh sq. ft. space at Adani’s logistics hub in Mumbai, Adani will construct the fulfilment centre for Flipkart to support its operations in Western India.
 Further, as part of the deal Flipkart will set up a data centre at AdaniConnexx’s facility in Chennai.